Chosko/guard-combustion/README.md

 # Guard::Combustion

-This guard allows you to easily develop Rails engines with [Combustion](https://github.com/pat/combustion) with no need to restart the dummy application after every change.
+This guard allows you to easily develop Rails engines with [Combustion](https://github.com/pat/combustion) with no need to manually restart the dummy application after every change.

 ## Install